Patanjali and meditation on God

-There’s the technique of living, changing our ordinary passion, Rajas, and our inertia, Tamas into Sattva of clear-sightedness, being able to use stillness, Tamas, or energy Rajas at will.
-Secondly, the technique of meditation; of bringing thoughts.
-First of all, discarding these irrelevant thoughts, practicing meditation where they’re all of one kind, and then they will come when the crests will be together.
+There’s the technique of living, changing our ordinary passion, Rajas, and our inertia, Tamas, into Sattva of clear-sightedness, being able to use stillness, Tamas, or energy Rajas, at will.
+Secondly, there is the technique of meditation; of bringing thoughts together.
+First of all, discarding these irrelevant thoughts, and practicing meditation where they’re all of one kind, and then the time will come when the crests will be together.

-Well, you can read some of his words in the little book.
+Well, you can read some of his words in the little book (Meditation: Its Theory and Practice).
 He was a very learned man.
 He’s done the official translation of the great epic Ramayana, which is used in all the universities all over the world.
 He was also two years in Japan, six years in China.
-He’s a most learned man, but his teacher was not illiterate, but he didn’t know more than a few words of Sanskrit.
+He’s a most learned man, but his teacher, although not illiterate, didn’t know more than a few words of Sanskrit.
 This shows us that although learning can be a help, it’s not the essential thing.
 That too can be a distraction.
 While my teacher recommended a certain amount of study, he said, “If we become caught up in the study, then that too can stop our search.”
 He said, “Go deep and deeper.”

-He wrote this biography of his own teacher, which gives you an idea of life at the end of the last century in India, of a Mahatma, a fully realized man.
+He wrote this biography of his own teacher (The Heart of the Indian Mystical Teachings), which gives you an idea of life at the end of the last century in India, of a Mahatma, a fully realized man.
 He was a poor man.
 He had rich disciples but he wouldn’t take anything from them.
 He held a minor job in the Indian Railways.
 His life was a demonstration that you don’t have to be famous in the world.
 You don’t have to be rich.
 You don’t have to be highly educated or brilliant in eloquence in order to carry out the yoga path.

 Well, this was the talk on meditation.
-It’s not an easy subject, because it’s meant to be practiced.
+It’s not an easy subject, because it’s meant to be practised.
 To some extent, it’s a bit like talking about, well, about music.
 It can be an encouragement but it can’t actually play for us.
-We still have to practice ourselves.
-If it’s been an encouragement to anybody to increase their practice, then you can achieve this option.
+We still have to practise ourselves.
+If it’s been an encouragement to anybody to increase their practice, then it will have achieved its object.
 Thank you for your attention.

 © Trevor Leggett